 Known to many as the ”unicorn of the sea,” narwhals are a small, pale-coloured whale with only two teeth.

 What does it look like?

 In most males, the right tooth remains in the skull, while the left tooth grows as a spiral tusk that can be up to three metres long.
 This is the most recognizable feature of the male narwhal.

-Growing anywhere between five to five and a half metres in length and weighing roughly 1,500 kilograms, the length of a narwhal is relative to a bus.
-Narwhals are closely related to the beluga whale in size and appearance, with these two species making up the only two living members of the Monodontidae family.
+Growing anywhere between five to five and a half metres in length and weighing roughly 1,500 kilograms, narwhals are closely related to the beluga whale in size and appearance.
+Both species make up the only two living members of the Monodontidae family.
 Whales in this family lack a dorsal (top) fin, which may be an adaptation for swimming under sea ice and to reduce heat loss.